JJ/hoborg/text/text.md

 became a bit blurry as Fulgencio started to tell them his history, as hobos do when gathered around the fire.

-Acknowledgemente
+Acknowledgements
 --------------------------

 This book started one fine day of May, but would not have been possible without the help of many people around me, most of them unknown.
-So I would like to dedicate it to the people that [answered my question on symbols on the History StackExhange](http://history.stackexchange.com) and then [another question on circus layout](http://history.stackexchange.com).
+So I would like to dedicate it to the people that [answered my question on symbols on the History StackExchange](http://history.stackexchange.com/questions/8894/looking-for-a-symbol-for-southern-usa-communism) and then [another question on circus layout](http://history.stackexchange.com/questions/8942/where-can-i-find-american-circus-or-carnival-grounds-plans/8972?noredirect=1).
 Marian, the librarian of the Clarke College was also incredibly helpful.